HusnainAslam/arduino_braille_trainer/README.md

 5. Open the required code file ![Open the required code file](images/file_open.png)
 7. Attach the required wires and buttons exactly according to schema image of circuit. ![Braille Circuit Design](images/braille_bb.jpg)<br/>

+# Problems and Solution
+- Due to unavailibilty of pins on arduino uno we have to provide the solution of touch pad.
+(Most of the pins were occupied by LCD).

+# Troubleshooting